artist + designer + metalsmith + jeweler + teacher

 life + family

 I owned a bricks & mortar retail store, Blue Moon Jewelry Designs in Eugene, Oregon for over 16 years.
 Blue Moon Jewelry Designs closed it's doors in October of 2010.
 The end of this chapter has brought many new opportunities and challenges that I am eagerly embracing.
-I continue to sell in fine craft and jewelry stores, online, and at retail craft fairs.
+I continue to sell in fine craft and jewelry stores, online, and at juried art events.
 I still welcome custom work and connecting with past customers of Blue Moon Jewelry Designs.